Chapter 1: Ride the Market Trend

 It shouldn’t take you more than a few seconds to identify the direction of a trend.

-trend is generally defined as the overall direction of data points in a time series.
+trend is simply the overall direction of data points in a time series.

 Let’s look at an uptrend.